stitchfix/stitchfix.github.io/_posts/2015-03-stitch-fix-heart-unix.md

 &#8212; [Dave Copeland](https://twitter.com/davetron5000/) *(OS X / bash)*

 #### Problem
-Check the sizes of our product images the pickers use to check what they are picking in our warehouse
+Our pickers in the warehouse were complaining that product images were too small (they need these images to help locate the right item for our customers).
+So, check **all the images** to see if they are the right size!

 #### Solution
-Created a script to run curl on the argument to download the image, use ImageMagick to get its size and print that out in CSV.
+Created a script to run `curl` on the script's argument to download the image, use ImageMagick to get its size and print that out in CSV.
 Piped my input CSV of images into `xargs -n1 -P8 ./my_script.rb` to basically run my script 8-way parallel to get the job done as fast as I could without setting my machine on fire.

 ##### Input
 ```csv